 ◘ Fig. K-30 The Mirny diamond mine in Sakha (Yakutia) with a diameter of 1,200 m and a depth of 500 m as well as the associated infrastructure buildings with extensive overburden.
-Large-scale destruction of the taiga can be seen here (photo Breckle).
+Large-scale destruction of the taiga can be seen here (photo: Breckle).

 ◘ Fig. K-31 The arctic-polar tree line with Betula tortuosa above Torneträsk (oceanic expression) in northern Sweden (photo: Breckle).

-◘ Fig. K-32 The Arctic-Polar tree line with Larix gmelinii (extreme continental expression) in northeastern Siberia, wedging light forest in the Momatal of the Chersky Range (photo: O. Agachanyanz).
+◘ Fig. K-32 The Arctic-Polar tree line with Larix gmelinii (extreme continental expression) in northeastern Siberia, wedging light forest in the Moma valley of the Chersky Range (photo: O. Agachanyanz).

-◘ Fig. K-33 Cross-section through the trunk (just under 10 cm ᴓ) of a (roughly 100-year-old) Larix gmelinii (= L. dahurica) from Arymas (72° 30′ N) (photo: Agachanjanz/Breckle).
+◘ Fig. K-33 Cross-section through the trunk (just under 10 cm ᴓ) of a ( c.104-year-old) Larix gmelinii (= L. dahurica) from Arymas (72° 30′ N) with very narrow annual growth rings (photo: Agachanjanz/Breckle).

 Also, dense lichen and moss cover is present in the forest tundra, which is an unfavourable germination bed.
 The importance of humans and their reindeer herds is very great (► Fig. K-4).
-In addition to damage by animals, timber harvesting is namely important, because the natural increment of woody plants is extremely low.
+In addition to damage by animals, timber logging is namely important, because the natural increment of woody plants is extremely low.
 In most cases, a tree seedling only succeeds in gaining a foothold if particularly favourable temperature conditions prevail for two years in succession.
 Even then, further growth is extremely slow.
 20- to 25-year-old saplings hardly protrude from the herb layer; the annual height increase is 1 to 2 cm.
 Tree thickness growth shows a very close correlation to July temperatures.
 The northernmost true forests, a taiga of trees 2 to 5 m high, are now found on the Taimyr Peninsula, at Arymas, beside the Chatanga estuary at 72° 30′ N, with Larix gmelinii.
 Growth is very slow, for example, a 104-year-old trunk has a diameter of 9.5 cm (◘ Fig. K-33) (Walter & Breckle 1990).

 The open areas in the forest tundra are mostly occupied by the dwarf tundra.
-This also forms the southern subzone of the true tundra (► Fig. J-49).
+This also forms the S subzone of the true tundra (► Fig. J-49).

-The timberline was significantly further north during the postglacial warm period.
+The timberline was significantly further N during the postglacial warm period.
 The tree stumps trapped in the peat in today's tundra serve as evidence.
-The consequences of the climate change that has been constantly taking place over the last millennia are particularly evident in the forest tundra.
+The consequences of the Climate change that has been constantly taking place over the last millennia are particularly evident in the forest tundra.

 12 Literature